THANK YOU FOR A GREAT SUMMER

 Summer S.M.A.R.T.S.' offering of diverse Electives courses underscores our mission to build on our students' strengths and affinities and allows students to further cultivate their interests.

-This class will offer students an immersion in the sights, sounds, tastes, and experiences of the Spanish-speaking world
+SPANISH LANGUAGE AND CULTURE: This class will offer students an immersion in the sights, sounds, tastes, and experiences of the Spanish-speaking world.

 - Program Directors place students in classes according to their learning profile and academic needs.